veliValentine/XML-CSV-converter/README.md

 After running the application four things are going to happen.

 1. Application asks for the XML file.
 If no file is entered, the application assumes that there is a XML file in the same folder with the JAR file.
 Assumed XML file is named ```exampleInvoice.xml```
 2. You can choose the destination folder for the output CSV.
-Otherwise it will be stored to the same folder as the JAR file
+Other wise it will be stored to the same folder as the JAR file
 3. It asks the wanted name for the CSV file.
 If a blank name is given it will default to ```result.csv```. **Name is required if destination folder is given.**
 4. It converts wanted XML file to CSV file